Help with this website

-Updates not showing up?
+Are updates not showing up?

-Depending upon your browser’s settings, you may need to reload a page periodically to see the most up to date information.
+Depending upon your browser’s settings, you may need to reload a page periodically to see the most up-to-date information.
 Learn more about reloading web pages to view updates.

 Why is [pdf], [doc], [intranet] at the end of some links?

-The main goal of the website is to provide accurate, accessible information to all of our students, staff and instructors.
+The main goal of the website is to provide accurate, accessible information to all of our students, staff, and instructors.
 We try to avoid linking to documents that require extra software to open, but sometimes it’s necessary.
 When this occurs, a label is added to the end of the link describing the type of document you’re opening.

 - [INTRANET]: Some links are only accessible to faculty and staff using computers connected to the PCC network.
 You will not be able to access these pages and documents from an off-campus computer.